robertjchristian/MRC/IN PROGRESS/MRC42.md

 ## Introduction - Rational / General Description
 This proposal sets forth a method by which Contributors can Stake MOR reward claims to a time in the future.
-In exchange for Staking MOR for a period of time, the Contributor gets a "Power Factor" appliced to the calculation of their MOR rewards each UTC second.
+In exchange for Staking MOR for a period of time, the Contributor gets a "Power Factor" applied to the calculation of their MOR rewards each UTC second.
 This Power Factor mirrors the the Delution rate the Contributor experiences while Staking the MOR.

+> [!IMPORTANT]
-It is worth emphasizing that, none of these MOR Staking proposals increase the amount of MOR token emissions that are created.
+> - None of these MOR Staking proposals increase the amount of MOR token emissions that are created.
 Rather, it changes a Contributors proportional rights to the amount of tokens that are being emitted during a period they contribute their value.
 In a similar way that increasing a miner's hash rate increases the amount of the portion of Bitcoin they mine.

-**For Capital Providers Please Note:**
-- Nothing in this proposal changes the ability of a Contributor to withdraw their stETH (beyond the normal 7 days), only the claiming of MOR rewards is delayed.
+> - **For Capital Providers:** nothing in this proposal changes the ability of a Contributor to withdraw their stETH (beyond the normal 7 days), only the claiming of MOR rewards is delayed.
 However when a Contributor withdraws their stETH their reward factor no longer applies after the UTC second time of their withdraw.

 ## List of Staking Types & Descriptions
-- MRC38 + MRC39: MOR Reward Staking (emissions in the future) Types (Code & Capital)
+- MRC38 & MRC39: MOR Reward Staking (emissions in the future) Types (Code & Capital)
 - MRC40 & MRC41: MOR Staking of Existing MOR (Compute & Builders)
 - Whitepaper: Morpheus Users.
 Stake MOR for access to Compute.